Welcome to my list of most frequently asked questions!

 - What are your tips for traveling with sex toys?

-- What are your favorite porn movies and pornstars?
+- What are your favorite porn sites and porn performers?

 - Why do you hate pink so much?